 How can you ‘build up’ my worn-down front teeth?

 Worn down front teeth can be embarrassing and lead to social problems.
-Dr. Schweifler may recommend dental crowns if the damage to the front teeth is severe and they will also require protection from further damage.
-If the teeth are not severely worn down, a simple dental bonding treatment will work.
+Dr. Schweifler may recommend dental crowns if the damage to the front teeth is severe, and they will also require protection from further damage.
+A simple dental bonding treatment will work if the teeth are not severely worn down.

 How can I protect my teeth after they have been fixed?